In light, the dust that gathered on bathroom lime-grime

 she is a warrior, Uma is. and she has a best friend who loves her.

-I guess that’s really it – someone who doesn’t have to ask questions
+She guesses that’s really it – someone who doesn’t have to ask questions

 that’s what is important, when you’re standing naked in the light,

-natural and true.
+angry and true.

-Uma has to answer insipid questions—
+Uma has to answer savorless questions—

 about why her paintings come out so sad—